Skip to content

 You'll study 120 credit points over eight core modules.

-Programming (15 credit points)
+Programming (15 Credit Points)

 During this module you’ll be introduced to the core concepts of programming, algorithms and programming paradigms.
 You’ll design and implement algorithms in a chosen programming language in a suitable Integrated Development Environment (IDE) before learning how to track and fix any issues with the code.

-Networking (15 cp)
+Networking (15 Credit Points)

 Develop knowledge and skills to successfully install, operate and troubleshoot a small network.
 You’ll explore a range of networking technologies and develop your knowledge of Local Area Networking (LAN), Wide Area Networking (WAN) and their evolution to form large-scale networks.

-Professional Practice (15 cp)
+Professional Practice (15 Credit Points)

 In the workplace, it is essential to be an effective communicator, critical thinker, team worker and team leader.
 Through team-based tasks you’ll develop your communication and problem solving skills.
 You’ll also analyse qualitative and quantitative data to build your analysis, reasoning and critical thinking skills.

-Database Design and Development (15 cp)
+Database Design and Development (15 Credit Points)

 Organisations depend on their databases to provide information that is essential for their day-to-day operations.
 During this module you’ll learn how to design and develop a database system to solve a specific problem.
 You’ll test your system to make sure it meets user and system requirements, and write technical and user documentation.

-Security (15 cp)
+Security (15 Credit Points)

 Security is one of the most important challenges modern organisations face.
 Build your knowledge of security, risks and how it has an impact on businesses during this module.
 You’ll learn how to detect threats and vulnerabilities in physical and IT security, and how to manage risks relating to organisational security.

-Planning a Computing Project (15 cp)
+Planning a Computing Project (15 Credit Points)

 You’ll be set a project brief based on a business issue which is topical.
 Using research you’ll investigate the industry sector before using this information to plan a computer-based project.
 You’ll develop solutions and recommendations for businesses which you will present in an appropriate format.

-Computer Systems Architecture (15 cp)
+Computer Systems Architecture (15 Credit Points)

 Introducing the foundations of computer systems architecture and the hardware and software components that allow data to be input, processed and output.
 You’ll explore the concepts of operating systems, hardware management and computer networks, and gain practical skills needed to be able to diagnose, troubleshoot and maintain computer systems while considering security of the systems.